Fluoride’s Role in Decay, Periodontitis, and Sensitivity

 Sugars in the mouth set up a favorable environment for the growth and development of germs.
 These germs produce acids that cause decay and leave behind deposits that injure the gums.
-One of the big defenses against this process is fluoride which builds up the resistance of teeth to these acids and to the attachment of bacteria.
-(Technically, the fluoride ion replaces the hydroxyl (OH) ion and converts the tooth surface from hydroxyappatite to fluorappatite.)
+One of the big defenses against this process is fluoride which builds up the resistance of teeth to these acids and the attachment of bacteria.
+(Technically, the fluoride ion replaces the hydroxyl (OH) ion and converts the tooth surface from hydroxyapatite to fluorapatite.)

 In areas where the water is not fluoridated, children’s teeth can be substantially protected against cavities by fluoride in drop or tablet form.

 For over half a century, the oral healthcare benefits of fluoride have been accepted without question.
 Unfortunately, most people assume that the fluoride they get from their toothpaste and tap water is adequate for their needs.
 This is not always the case.

 Children and Cavities

 Children often get cavities due to poor home care habits.
 They forget to brush after breakfast or before bed and when they do brush, they rarely clean plaque from all tooth surfaces.
 Rarely will children floss effectively.
 Children wearing orthodontic appliances like braces face an additional burden to keeping their tooth surfaces cavity-free.
 Fortunately, the extra protection offered by fluoride treatments can counter these threats and reduce the risk of a child developing cavities.

 Tooth sensitivity to both hot and cold affects 25% of all adults at one time or another.
 Often, such sensitivity is due to receding gums, which expose the formerly protected root surface.
 Sensitivity will also sometimes occur following root planing, scaling, or other gum treatment procedures.